-Another style of connecting your hip bucket to your tool belt is referred to as a slide on, detachable clip, and is specific to Moerman brand.
+Another style of connecting your hip bucket to your tool belt is referred to as a slide on, detachable clip, and is specific to the Moerman brand.
 This style clip can slide your hip bucket on and off your belt, as well as give you the ability to detach the hip bucket while leaving the clip on the belt.
 This style also keeps the hip bucket high on your leg.

 Fixed Clip Style

-The last popular style of attachment offered on hip buckets is called fixed.
+The last popular style of attachment offered on hip buckets is fixed.
 As the name implies, this hip bucket is fixed onto your tool belt.
 It consists of a nylon loop that can only be removed by sliding on and off the loop from the tool belt itself.
-This style is great for window cleaners that constantly like to have his or her hip bucket on their side.
+This style is great for window cleaners that like to have his or her hip bucket on their side.

 Hip Bucket Slots